Training and Development

 Bath Spa University offers many professional development opportunities for both staff and students.

-We are committed to the further development of our staff and research students.
+We're committed to the development of our staff and research students.

-The Researcher Development team runs a comprehensive programme of training workshops and events which address the development needs of the research community.
+The Researcher Development team runs a comprehensive programme of training workshops and events that address the development needs of the research community.